ash-teach/dgl-104/docs/dgl104-2023wi/home.md

 > # WHAT'S HAPPENING THIS WEEK <!-- {docsify-ignore} -->
-> ## WEEK 2 <!-- {docsify-ignore} -->
+> ## WEEK 3 <!-- {docsify-ignore} -->
-> - In preparation for week 2 class you should watch the video lectures on the [Week 2](dgl104-2023wi/week-02) page.
+> - In preparation for week 3 class you should watch the video lectures on the [Week 3](dgl104-2023wi/week-03) page.
-> - Make sure you've familiarized yourself with other aspects of the course, to be found in the [Course Welcome](dgl104-2023wi/course-welcome) and [Week 1](dgl104-2023wi/week-01) sections.
-> - Come to class in week 2 with some work done on your course goals assignment (described [here](https://ash-teach.github.io/dgl-104/#/dgl104-2023wi/assignments?id=course-goals), with some further details and examples [here](https://github.com/nic-dgl-104-winter-2023/ash-teach-research-and-reflection)).
-> - Give some thought to the [community code project](https://ash-teach.github.io/dgl-104/#/dgl104-2023wi/assignments?id=community-code-project) and make sure you're thinking about a potential community!
-> - In class in week 2 we will start work on the [programming practice article](https://ash-teach.github.io/dgl-104/#/dgl104-2023wi/assignments?id=programming-practice-article) assignment and will continue working on course goals and community code.
+>   - Feel free to read through the Week 3 activities, and give them some thought, but we'll do them in class in Week 3.
+>   - Watch the first 15 minutes or so of the optional videos if you like.
+> - Make sure that you contribute to the Discussions on Brightspace for your Programming Practice article.
+Your group should work towards identifying how you will divide up the work on the assignment.
+> - Keep working on identifying communities for your Community Code project.
+You should complete the [Community Code activity from Week 2](https://ash-teach.github.io/dgl-104/#/dgl104-2023wi/week-02?id=community-code) if you haven't completed yet.
+> - Please also complete the 'OOP capable' research activity and the 'documentation practices' reflection activity from [Week 2](dgl104-2023wi/week-02).
+Record these in your Research and Reflection journal on GitHub.

+### Remember... <!-- {docsify-ignore} -->
+...that you should be putting in **four or more hours per week** to work for this course *outside* of class.
+This includes watching the videos and completing the work above.
+However, if you find that you've completed all that work and still haven't reached four hours - then **go back and do more!** :)
-# LOOKING AHEAD TO WEEK 3 <!-- {docsify-ignore} -->
+# LOOKING AHEAD TO WEEK 4 <!-- {docsify-ignore} -->
-In week 3 we'll build on the start we've had in week 2 on OOP and platforms, and also on the work we've started for the programming practice article and the community code project.
+In week 4 we'll start discussing functional programming paradigm, and we'll be looking in more detail at device constraints.
+We'll also spend some more time with more advanced uses of Git and GitHub, and Ben Hecht from the library will be visiting to give a talk on proper paraphrasing and writing up sources for your Programming Practice article.